Italy - Factors to watch on August 7

 ECONOMY

-Bank of Italy releases July data on European Central Bank funding to Italian banks (0900 GMT).
+Bank of Italy releases July data on European Central Bank funding to Italian banks.

 DEBT

-Treasury announces sale of BOT bills, with relative amounts to be auctioned on August 12.
+Treasury announces sale of 12-month BOT bills, with relative amounts to be auctioned on Aug.
+12.

 COMPANIES